luigiaceto/geocontrol/doc/EstimationPart2.md

 ## Computation of size

-To compute the lines of code use cloc,
+To compute the lines of code use cloc
 To install cloc:
-           `npm install -g cloc-`   nano`
+           `npm install -g cloc-`
 To run cloc
            `cloc <directory containing ts files> --include-lang=TypeScript`
-As a result of cloc collect the 'code' value (rightmost column of the result table)
+As a result of cloc collect the *code* value (rightmost column of the result table)

 Compute two separate values of size